JetBrains/intellij-sdk-docs/topics/ui/controls/radio_button.md

 ![](tworadio_checkbox.png)

-* There are 5 and more options that can be charted on an axis, e.g. time delay.
+* There are 5 and more options that can be charted on an axis, e.g., time delay.
 Use a slider instead.

 * There are 5 and more options.
 Use a [drop-down list](drop_down.md):